SlugEnt/Redis.Stream/README.md

 * Messages can be auto-acknowledged or manually acknowledged, but they MUST be acknowledged.
 * Unacknowledged messages after a period of time (Configurable by the app) become Pending and can be assumed by another consumer.*

+#### Consumer Group Applications
+Every stream that is going to be processed by consumer groups needs to have a group name that identifies it so that Redis knows which consumers are part of the group.
+Redis refers to these as ConsumerGroups, SLRStreamProcessing calls this an Application.
+In addition to the Application to identify who is processing the stream, each instance of the Application that is running needs an ID.
+This can be anything, but SLRStreamProcessing assigns it a sequential number.
+Redis calls this the ConsumerId.

+SLRStreamProcessing refers to this as the ApplicationId.
+The SLRStreamProcessing engine auto-assigns this Id.
+It simply looks for an available ID starting at zero.
+This means that the latest instance, may not be the highest ApplicationId.

 #### Reading from a Consumer Group
 To read from a Consumer Group your stream must be of a type that supports ConsumerGroups.
 You set this in the config for the stream.